Private clinic

 How often the theme came up

-The first call matters more than the site or the equipment
+The first call decides more than the site and equipment70%

-Willing to pay more for peace of mind
+Ready to pay more for peace of mind45%

-“I needed someone to say: this is normal, we'll figure it out.”
+«I needed someone to say: this is normal, we'll sort it out.»

-“They quickly quoted a price and asked for a day — and I was still scared to even go.”
+«They quickly gave the price and asked for a day — but I was still scared to go at all.»

-“I paid a bit more, but it wasn't frightening to go there.”
+«I paid a bit more, but it wasn't scary to go there.»

-• People choose a clinic from anxiety, not by rationally comparing equipment and prices.
+• A clinic is chosen out of anxiety, not by rationally comparing equipment and prices.

-• The first call matters more than the site or the hardware: tone decides it, not how fast you book them.
+• The first call matters more than the site and equipment: tone decides, not booking speed.

-• Ads about equipment and price missed the mark — people needed calm and care.
+• Advertising about equipment and price missed the mark — people needed calm and care.

 Retrain the call center: first ease the anxiety and explain, then book.
-Switch the ads from “equipment and prices” to “we'll explain calmly, no rush.”
+Change advertising from "equipment and price" to "we'll explain calmly, without rushing".
 Rewrite the first-call script around care.

 Call → booking